comharris/readme/docs/calendar.md

 ## Category 5 (rescheduling self-managed)

-- Customers, partners, investors, analysts, advisers
+- Customers, partners, investors, analysts, senior advisers

 Avoid rescheduling unless I'm on a plane, in transit or a place that's loud and has poor internet.
 If we have to reschedule, please ping me so I can write the note myself.

 ## Category 4 (rescheduling delegated)

 - IJT Staff Meetings (aka "Leads")
+- Advisers with frequent meetings and expectations of regular cancellations

 ## Category 3 (announcement of non-attendance delegated)